 Of this list below, my favorite one is Trifecta so far.
 Delicious meals, fast delivery, and reasonable pricing for the quality of food you get.

-They are targeted towards athletes, but anybody will enjoy their options for Classis, Paleo, Vegan, Vegetarian, or “Clean Eating” meal kits.
+They are targeted towards athletes, but anybody will enjoy their options for Classic, Paleo, Vegan, Vegetarian, or “Clean Eating” meal kits.
 (I chose paleo)

 If you have to eat dairy free, then you already know that it can be a real pain to search on Pinterest to find meal ideas that don't contain some kind of cream, cheese, or other dairy product.
 Avoiding dairy certainly isn't easy in the American world of cheesy-everything!